$W$-entropy formulas and Langevin deformation of flows on Wasserstein space over Riemannian manifolds: Langevin deformation of flows on finite dimensional manifolds

-In view of this, $(x_t, v_t)$ is a deformation (called the Langevin deformation) of geometric flows on $TM$ which interpolate the geodesic flows $\ddot x=0$ on the cotangent bundle $T^*M$ over $M$ and the gradient flow $\dot x_t=-\nabla V(x_t)$ on the underlying Riemannian manifold $M$.
+In view of this, $(x_t, v_t)$ is a deformation of geometric flows on $TM$ which interpolate the geodesic flows $\ddot x=0$ on the tangent bundle $TM$ over $M$ and the gradient flow $\dot x_t=-\nabla V(x_t)$ on the underlying Riemannian manifold $M$.
+For the statement and proof of the convergence result, see Section 7.

-Following Bismut \cite{Bis05, Bis10} and Villani \cite{V1}, we can use a Hamiltonian point of view to give an interpretation of the Langevin deformation of flows.
+Following Bismut \cite{Bis05, Bis10} and Villani \cite{V1}, we use a Hamiltonian point of view to give an interpretation of the above deformation of flows.
 Let

-be the Hamiltonian energy of a particle moving in the cotangent bundle, where $V$ is the external potential.
+be the Hamiltonian energy of a particle moving in the tangent bundle, where $-V$ is the external potential.
 Then

 Let

 Then